Point Cook Road and Sneydes Road intersection upgrade

 Permanent changes to Middle Park Drive

-- Vehicles that wish to exit Middle Park Drive to travel towards Jamieson Way and Sanctuary Lakes Boulevard will need to turn left onto Point Cook Road and then U-turn at the new signalised intersection at Sneydes Road.
+- Vehicles that wish to exit Middle Park Drive to travel towards Jamieson Way and Sanctuary Lakes Boulevard need to turn left onto Point Cook Road and then U-turn at the new signalised intersection at Sneydes Road.

 Artist impressions